Genealogic & Property Research

 Open weekdays, 3-5 p.m.
 (Wed.
 3-8 p.m.); Sat.
 12-4 p.m.; or by special appointment

-Local historians H. Scott Wolfe and Steve Repp staff the room and provide on-site assistance to anyone seeking research information on families, houses, historical events, etc. They will also try to answer the written correspondences and provide photocopies of documents for a small fee.
+Local historians H. Scott Wolfe and Steve Repp staff the room and provide on-site assistance to anyone seeking research information on families, houses, historical events, etc. They will also try to answer written inquiries and provide photocopies of documents for a small fee.

 Here is a brief list of the variety of intact and microfilmed documents available: